eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial2_3D.md

-**Step 3: Paste the code snippet below before the following single line of code**
+**Step 3: Paste the code snippet down below before the following single line of code**

  ```javascript
 var map = new Map({